Parliamentary Election 2019

-When you receive your postal vote, read the instructions carefully.
-Your postal vote includes the ballot paper and a postal voting statement.
+When you receive your postal vote, please ensure you read the instructions carefully.
+Your postal vote will include the ballot paper and a postal voting statement.
 Complete both of these and return them straight away - postal votes will be rejected if the postal vote statement is not completed correctly.
-Completed postal votes need to be returned to the Returning Officer by 10pm on Thursday 12 December for them to be included in the counting of the votes.
-If you miss the post you can hand your completed postal vote into any polling station in the Ward in which you are registered or at Futures Park in Bacup.
+Completed postal votes must be received by the Acting Returning Officer by 10pm on Thursday 12 December for them to be included in the counting of the votes.
+If you miss the post you can hand your completed postal vote into any polling station within the constituency or at Futures Park, Bacup, OL13 0BB.

 If you need help to vote, you can ask someone you know or get independent help by contacting Electoral Services.

-If after 5pm on Wednesday 24 April 2019 you have a medical emergency or learn you cannot go to the polling station because of work reasons, you can apply to vote by emergency proxy.
+If, after 5pm on Wednesday 4 December 2019, you have a medical emergency or learn you cannot go to your polling station because of work reasons, you can apply to vote by emergency proxy.
 This means someone else can vote on your behalf.
-The deadline for completed applications is 5pm on Thursday 12 December 2019.
+The deadline for the receipt of completed applications is 5pm on Thursday 12 December 2019.
 Please contact Electoral Services if you need to appoint an emergency proxy.

 How to vote

-Always read the instructions on how to complete the ballot paper carefully, even if you have voted before.
+Always read the instructions carefully on how to complete the ballot paper, even if you have voted before.
 The ballot paper lists the name of each candidate along with their party name and party logo (if any).

 Who is elected

-The candidate with the most votes is elected using the first past the post system.
-A total of 12 Borough Councillors for Rossendale will be elected.
-Each will serve a 4 year term of office.
+The candidate with the most votes will be elected using the first past the post system.